oracle/python-oracledb/doc/src/user_guide/bind.rst

     (180, 'Winston', 'Taylor')

-If the query is executed multiple times with differing numbers of values, a bind variable should be included for each possible value.
-When the statement is executed but the maximum number of values has not been supplied, the value ``None`` can be bound for missing values.
-For example, if the query above is used for up to 5 values, the code will be:
+If the query is executed multiple times with differing numbers of values, a bind variable placeholder should be included in the SQL statement for each of the maximum possible number of values.
+If the statement is executed with a lesser number of data values, then bind ``None`` for missing values.
+For example, if a query is used for up to five values, but only two values are used in a particular execution, the code could be:

 .. code-block:: python